omkarkulkarni2704/GIPHY-Search/README.md

 # Project Description:

  It is a website which uses API to fetch all of the giphy related material to this website.
 It contains funny meme, giphy , Short comedy videos etc. It uses JavaScript for its functionality.
 I will be deploying this static website using azure services.
-Has a beginner in development I will try to make web gify-search Static Web App by using the azure technology and resources which are given to me during my intership I will use has much has I can and I will make smart portal for those students , professional who are facing problems in there learning journey and I will try to make there learning journey smart ,I will try to make good web application/ web site by using Azure Tecnology and recourse
+Has a beginner in development I will try to make web gify-search Static Web App by using the azure technology and resources which are given to me during my intership I will use has much has I can and I will make smart portal for those students , professional who are facing problems in there learning journey and I will try to make there learning journey smart ,I will try to make good web application/ web site by using Azure Tecnology and recourse.

 GIF Search